peter-lyons-kehl/no_std_libs/README.md

 ---
 # Prerequisites
  * no need for low level experience
- * common (and a few uncommon) aspects of general (not necessarily low level) Rust, especially
+ * common (and a few uncommon) aspects of general (but not necessarily low level) Rust, especially
    * setting up a project and basics of [cargo](https://doc.rust-lang.org/nightly/book/ch01-03-hello-cargo.html)
    * [package